 The COVID ETF also partnered with the El Paso Police Department (EPPD) and together visited workplaces, schools, and congregated settings to educate facilities on the Health Authority Community Orders and address non-compliant facilities with an educational approach.
-The ETF/EPPD team also hand-delivered 314 Isolation Health Orders for individuals refusing to isolate themselves for the recommended period.

 Once COVID-19 vaccinations were available, the ETF hit the ground and conducted door-to-door community outreach to promote vaccinations registering individuals in socioeconomically disadvantaged zip codes.
 It also targeted zip codes with low vaccination rates.
-Because of this, we were able to reach 8,123 people.
+Because of this, we